ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_result.md

 - Supply DK board
 - Reset Nucelo board by reset button - to be sure BUS is in IDLE state
 - Connect Nucleo to DK board
-- Reset DK board - welcome message should scrolling
+- Reset DK board - welcome message is scrolling
-- After press user(blue) button on Nucleo the End Device shows state on BUS (IDLE or Duty Cycle of Low pulse 15/30/45 %)
+- After press user (blue) button on Master Panel (Nucleo) the End Device(DK) shows state on BUS (IDLE or Duty Cycle of Low pulse 15/30/45 %)

 ![gif](./img/zoomconsumption.gif)